Dental Bridge Negligence

 Dental bridges are used to fill the gap created by missing teeth, often following an extraction, and if gaps are left between teeth it can cause adverse effects.
 These include adding greater strain to adjacent teeth, and tooth decay and gum disease due to food particles being left between the gap.

-Patients also undergo bridge procedures to improve appearance, restore ability to chew, restore smile and prevent remaining teeth from drifting out of place.
+Patients also undergo bridge procedures to improve appearance, restore the ability to chew and smile, and prevent remaining teeth from moving out of alignment.

 The skill, care and method used by a Dentist are paramount to the success of a procedure.
-If standards are not maintained and performed by the Dentist it can lead to unnecessary pain and suffering.
-There is also a high possibility that the desired aesthetic look may not be achieved and such outcomes could cost you a lot of money to remedy.
+If standards are not maintained by the Dentist, this can lead to pain and suffering.
+There is also a high possibility the desired aesthetic look may not be achieved and such outcomes could cost you a lot of money to remedy.

 - Decreased sensitivity